Thomas-George-T/Kafka-Producer-Consumer-Group-Message-Passing/README.md

 <br>

 ## Description
-Java code for creating a simple custom Producer Consumer group demonstrating message passing in Kafka.
+Java code for creating a simple custom Producer and Consumer group demonstrating message passing in Kafka.

 ## Environment
 * Kafka 0.8